Prelude to a Storm

 A small canine missile barreled through the door, dancing around the man’s legs.
 “Your dog,” Ian said.
 “Yeah, she’s definitely yours.”

 “C’mere, baby girl.”
 Nick dropped to a crouch, accepting Norma’s enthusiastic kisses.
 “We should have named you Houdini, you little escape artist,” he added, picking her up and standing just as Diana came up behind Ian.
 “She’s gotten out before, but usually she stays in the back yard.”

-“I think she was just bored and wanted some exercise,” Diana said.
+Diana smiled at them both.
+“I think she was just bored and wanted some exercise.”

-Ian turned.
+Ian slid an arm around her.
 “Nick, this is my wife Diana.
 Di, this is Nick Gardiner.
 He lives over on Seminary.”

-She dimpled at him.
+She dimpled at the man.
 “Nice to meet you, Nick.
 Would you like to come in?”

 “Yeah, she loves bacon.”
 Ian glanced over the other man’s scrubs, the security tag with the familiar NM logo still clipped to the breast pocket.
 “You a doctor?”